awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

   If you plan to connect to a WorkSpace from your local device, you can use the search phrase "what is my IP address" in an internet browser or use the following service: [Check IP](http://checkip.amazonaws.com/)\.
 + Connecting to a WorkSpace — The following information is required to initiate an SSH connection from a device to an Amazon Linux WorkSpace\.
-  + The NetBIOS name of the WorkSpace that you want to connect to\.
+  + The NetBIOS name of the Active Directory domain that you are connected to\.
   + Your WorkSpace user name\.
   + The public or private IP address of the WorkSpace that you want to connect to\.